Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Stephen Bales is the Humanities and Social Sciences Librarian and Associate Professor at Texas A&M University Libraries, where he is the subject liaison for Philosophy, Religious Studies, Communication & Journalism, and Anthropology.
+Stephen Bales is Professor and Humanities and Social Sciences Librarian and Associate Professor at Texas A&M University Libraries, where he is the subject liaison for Philosophy, Religious Studies, Communication & Journalism, and Anthropology.
 He is also an Adjunct Lecturer at the School of Information Sciences, University of Tennessee.
-His research areas include the philosophy of libraries and librarianship, critical theory and librarianship, and qualitative methods.
-Stephen has 11 years of experience teaching graduate level classes in information retrieval, information organization, and cataloguing and classification.
+His research areas include the philosophy of libraries and librarianship, and ideology and the library.

-Humanities and Social Sciences Librarian and Associate Professor, Texas A&M University Libraries
+Humanities and Social Sciences Librarian and Associate Professor, Texas A&M University Libraries, USA